Individual Therapy

 Individual therapy, also known as individual psychotherapy, involves a one-on-one session between me and you.
 This form of therapy focuses on addressing emotional challenges, mental health concerns, and barriers to feeling happy and content.

-I use various techniques and approaches tailored to the client’s needs, including cognitive-behavioral therapy (CBT), psychodynamic therapy, humanistic therapy, and others.
+I use various techniques and approaches tailored to the client’s needs, including cognitive-behavioral (CBT), psychodynamic, humanistic, narrative, client-centered therapy, and others.
 The goals often include improving coping skills, resolving conflicts, managing emotions, developing new insights, and promoting overall mental well-being.
 There are often some specific symptom reduction goals as well.

 Individual therapy provides a confidential space to discuss your concerns without fear of judgment.
 I work with people on a wide range of issues, including anxiety, depression, trauma, relationship difficulties, self-esteem issues, general dissatisfaction and malaise, and more.